mu-view - Man Page

 View Options

-use the given output format, one of:
+Use the given output format, one of:

 - —

-- use the HTML body- —
+html: use the HTML body,

-instead of displaying the full message, output a summary based upon the first <number> lines of the message.
+Instead of displaying the full message, output a summary based upon the first number lines of the message.

 --terminate

-terminate messages with \f (form-feed) characters when displaying them.
+Terminate messages with \f (form-feed) characters when displaying them.
 This is useful when you want to further process them.

 --decrypt

-attempt to decrypt encrypted message bodies.
+Attempt to decrypt encrypted message bodies.
 This is only possible if mu was built with crypto-support.

 --auto-retrieve

-attempt to retrieve crypto-keys automatically from the network, when needed.
+Attempt to retrieve crypto-keys automatically from the network, when needed.

 Common Options